Saturday, 2 July 2005

 West African dances

-Last night I went to see the west African dance show in the Villa Angeletti garden.
+Last night I went to see the west African dance show in the Villa Angeletti garden in Bologna.
 It was supposed to start at 9.30 PM but at 9.40, when I reached there, it was not yet started.
 They had set up two bars on two sides, one of which was blaring out loud music and had a hyperactive DJ.

 In another corner of the park they were showing the old classic film "Casablanca", but its sound was drowned in the loud music.